Treatment Options for ADHD

 Prescription medication is often the first step taken to treat ADHD, particularly in children.
 However, there are different types of ADHD medications, and they can affect individuals differently.
 There are two primary types of ADHD medications: stimulants and nonstimulants.

 Stimulants, which are also called central nervous system stimulants, are the most commonly prescribed ADHD medications.
 These types of medications increase the amount of dopamine and norepinephrine in the brain, which in turn helps improve concentration and focus.
-There are different types of stimulants available, including amphetamine-based medications, dextromethamphetamine, dextromethylphenidate, and methylphenidate.
+There are different types of stimulants available, so it’s important to discuss the options with your doctor.

 Nonstimulants are typically prescribed after stimulants have been tried.
 They’re a great option if stimulants aren’t working for you, or if you’re experiencing side effects.
 Nonstimulant ADHD medications increase norepinephrine in the brain, which helps improve attention and memory.
-There are two types of stimulants: atomoxetine and antidepressants like nortriptyline.
+Again, it’s important to talk to your doctor to find out which one is right for you.

 Remember, medication alone may not solve all ADHD difficulties or symptoms.
 Fortunately, there are other kinds of treatments you can try.